Water Resources

 In line with our medium-term management plan SMILE145 (FY2022 to 2026) and with the Group's growth and commitment to help solve social issues, our goal from FY2024 to FY2026 is to maintain water withdrawal intensity (the volume of water withdrawal per revenue unit) below the baseline year of FY2021 (0.33 thousand ㎥ per hundred million yen) in each fiscal year.

-We will continue to use water resources efficiently, and actively implement measures to reduce water intake.
+We will continue to use water resources efficiently, and actively implement measures to reduce water withdrawal.

-In addition, we confirmed that our wastewater met all legal requirements for water quality in FY2022.
-Going forward, we will conduct on-site interviews about water usage at our production sites.
-This will help us to gain a better understanding of each operation’s individual situation and further reduce total water intake.
+Going forward, we will conduct on-site interviews regarding water use at production sites to gain a more detailed understanding of the situation and continue efforts to reduce total water withdrawal.

 Water withdrawal and Water withdrawal intensity